Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 Shopping and Chocolate Tasting

 Bruges is a treasure trove for shoppers and chocolate lovers.
 Wander around the Sint-Anna Quarter to see the traditional lace workers selling their handiwork.
-Several museums are in the quarter, including the Choco-Story, The Chocolate Museum.
+Several museums are in the quarter, including the Choco-Story, the Chocolate Museum.

 - Explore: Look for handmade lace and local artwork.